Simple but Effective Coping Skills

 Look up!
 (Find faith, humility, hope and strength)

-Do something kind for someone else (and continue this regularly)
+Do something kind for someone else (and continue this regularly)...be a blessing

 Write or type into a journal